 Grilled Green Onions Recipe

 - 1 dozen green onions (scallions), washed and dried

-- 1 tablespoon olive oil
+- about 1 tablespoon olive oil

-- salt and pepper
+- kosher salt and black pepper

+- Prep onions.
+Cut off about ½ inch or so from the root end and green parts of the onions.
+(If they're particularly thick, cut them in half, lengthwise.
 Toss them with the olive oil on a baking sheet and sprinkle with salt and pepper.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.